jimsward/books/README.md

 #### Find a customer.

 Find a customer by entering a name or click on a customer name in the customer table.
-Once a customer is selected, a page with customer details in one tab and transactions in the other.
+Once a customer is selected, a page appears with customer details in one tab and transactions in the other.
 You can edit the details in the former and view transactions by date and access a copy of any transaction in the latter.

 #### Create Invoice